MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-overview.md

 ![Project Operations data flows overview](./media/ProjectOperationsFlows.jpg)

 Project Operations on Dataverse provides a modern user interface (UI) and easy no-code/low-code extensibility using Power Platform capabilities.
-Project managers, Resource managers, Project team members, and other front-office personas perform their activities in Project Operations on Dataverse.
+Project managers, Resource managers, Project team members, and other front-office personas, perform their activities in Project Operations on Dataverse.

 Project Operations in Finance provides project accounting and revenue recognition support.
 Project Operations plugs in to the financial framework in Finance for sales tax calculation, currency exchange rates, financial dimension reporting, and more.
 The Project accountant experiences are mostly based in Finance.